wp-plugins/tinychat-roomspy/readme.txt

 = 1.0.6 =
 * Removed PHP errors from displaying on websites to protect web masters, To check for errors then please check your error logs for correct error.

+= 1.2.0 =
+* I've re-added the code that removes error reporting at the top of the page as this will display the chat image even if the apigee website is down.

 == Social Sites ==
 * Facebook - https://www.facebook.com/rndtc